More than 500 Quebec households are without a home following Moving Day, housing group says | CBC News

 Even those who have found a home are having a tough time.
 FRAPRU says tens of thousands of households have had to cut other essentials just to pay rent.

-The group warns that the circumstances could worsen if the provincial government doesn't take immediate action.
+The group says things could get even worse if the provincial government doesn't take immediate action.

 FRAPRU is calling for additional investments in the AccèsLogis program, the launch of a vast project of 50,000 social housing units in five years, and better protection for tenant households against evictions, repossessions and excessive rent increases.